wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 	**Definition** provides the characteristics along which this differentiation can be quantified (such as size, duration, weight, etc.).
 		**Constraint** imposes the limits that make quantification possible by defining the **range** or **scale** of possibilities.
 			**Equating** is the mechanism by which we compare differentiated states, allowing us to assign numerical values to express the **magnitude** of their differences or similarities.

+Without the **logical structure** of relationships and sequence, there would be no framework within which to measure or assign values to states.
+In other words, **quantification** relies on the **logical relationships** established by sequence to give meaning to the values assigned to states.
 ### Definition is the Framework for Quantification (i.e. Value Assignment)
 To assign a **value**, we need a way to **define** **what is being measured**.